DGAcode/foreo-s-task/README.md

 ## Foreo's task
-This is the front end for a design made by Foreo, and the front end made by me.
+This is the result of a task given by FOREO

 ## MIT License